 - Place the mercury and all items that came into contact with the mercury into a plastic bag and seal.
 Zipper-lock bags work best.
-For non-zipper-lock bags, duct tape the opening shut. - In Tulsa, Oklahoma City, and Midwest City, take the waste to the Household Hazardous Waste Collection Facility.
+For non-zipper-lock bags, duct tape the opening shut. - In Tulsa, Oklahoma City, and Midwest City take the waste to the Household Hazardous Waste Collection Facility.
 For other areas, please call DEQ for assistance with other disposal options. - To transport liquid mercury, make sure it is in a sealed container.
-Place the container in a zipper-lock bag. - Transport the container in the back of a pickup truck or trunk of a car. - Kitty litter placed inside the zipper-lock bag will help stabilize the container for transport. - For large amounts of mercury, call DEQ for assistance in transporting the material.
+Place the container in a zipper-lock bag. - Transport container in back of pickup truck or trunk of car. - Kitty litter placed inside the zipper-lock bag will help stabilize the container for transport. - For large amounts of mercury, call DEQ for assistance in transporting the material.